bitfocus/companion-module-datavideo-dvip/HELP.md

 * Current audio source
 * Current ME, DSK and FTB duration frames
 * KEY and DSK button states (Just for testing for now)
-* Input names labels from mixer
+* Input name labels from mixer